Azure Honeypot: Mapping Global Threats in Real-Time

 Open the file, and copy the entire file.

-In your ACTUAL machine, just make a .txt file on your desktop and paste the logs.
+On your ACTUAL machine, just create a .txt file on your desktop and paste the logs into it.
 The virtual machine and your machine are sharing the clipboard.

 I named mine “FailedRDPSample.txt”